ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/dock.md

 ## Controls

 ### Drag Handle
-The Dock can be repositioned on the screen by click and holding the drag handle while moving the Dock around on the screen.
+The Dock can be repositioned on the screen by clicking and holding the drag handle while moving the Dock around on the screen.

 ![dock drag handle](_images/ee-pro-dock-drag.png)